malouro/ggis-bot/README.md

 - Programmable **chat filters**
 - Fetch random posts from any of Reddit's subreddits
 - Open up fortune cookies, Random Jaden Smith Tweets, Key & Peele videos, and other useless & silly commands
-- ... and more

-(use the `help` command to get a list of commands)
+Use the `!help` command to get a full list of commands.

-> todo: command list documentation

 # Insallation & Setup